darumatic/commands/autoscaling_in_kubernetes.md

             cpu: "0.2"
 ```

-An alternative to individual limit is to create a Limit Range object.

-A Limit Range provides *default* values within a namespace.
+A Limit Range provides default values within a namespace.
 Any particular container within a pod definition can overwrite the limit range values.
-One clarification though, in my test as per Kubernetes 1.7 the limit range values would not be picked up by the auto-scaler even after recreating the deployment.
+One clarification though, in my test as per Kubernetes 1.7 the limit range values would not be picked up by the auto-scaler even after recreating the deployment so make sure that he kubectl get hpa ​returns something different than 'unknown' in order to check the limit is properly setup.

 In any case, this is how it looks like:

 limitrange.yaml content
 ```